cogs cogs

 So, you have overcome the 10+ hour "North Face of the Eiger" learning-curve, now you can actually begin to play the game, and believe me it is brilliant!

-The artwork, writing and world-building is stellar - it's doesn't avoid the standard fantasy tropes, but it's done in a way that somehow feels different to most "game" fantasy - it is dark, and leans into unpleasant themes that due to the current social climate most publishers would not touch with a barge pole for risk of causing offence.
-There is a lot of exposition, so don't try to digest every word of narrative that is thrown at you, skim it, then move on - the journal entries become more relevant as you expand out into the Riven Realms, and are, in fairness, done in an accessible way.
+The artwork, writing, and world-building is stellar - Vagrus doesn't avoid the standard fantasy tropes, but it does do them in a way that somehow feels different to most "game" fantasy - the narrative is dark, and leans into unpleasant themes that due to the current social climate most publishers would not touch with a barge pole for risk of causing offence.
+There is a lot of exposition, so don't try to digest every word of narrative that is thrown at you, skim it, then move on - eveything you are told is stored in your journal, and these journal entries become more relevant as you expand out into the Riven Realms, and are, in fairness, done in an accessible way.
 The journal IS the game, you will return time and again to scour entries for information as it becomes prescient to your adventures.

 Critical success!